Error analysis for parabolic optimal control problems with measure data in a nonconvex polygonal domain

-Optimal control problems governed by partial differential equations on a nonsmooth domain are a challenging area of research.
-Due to the presence of re-entrants corners in the domain makes complications in theoretical and numerical analysis.
-However, a great number of researches for the numerical analysis of the elliptic problem with a nonconvex domain was found in \cite{babuska70n,bacuta01n,bacuta03n,grisvard85n,grisvard92n,kellogg71n}, few papers investigate the parabolic problem \cite{chatzip06n,chatzip08n}.
-There is not much work done in the direction of the nonconvex polygonal domain for optimal control problems.
-Recently, Apel \emph{et al.} have derived a priori error estimates for the optimal control problem on a nonconvex domain in \cite{apel07}.\\
+The study of optimal control problems governed by partial differential equations over a nonsmooth domain is a difficult task.
+The existence of re-entrant corners in the domain causes both theoretical and numerical analysis to be complicated.
+However, although there is a significant amount of research on the numerical analysis of the elliptic problem with a nonconvex domain \cite{babuska70n,bacuta01n,bacuta03n,grisvard85n,grisvard92n} and quite a few works on the parabolic problem \cite{chatzip06n,chatzip08n}.
+For optimal control problems, there was not much work done in the nonconvex polygonal domain.
+In recently published article \cite{apel07}, Apel {\it et al.} developed a priori error estimates for the optimal control problem on a nonconvex domain.

-The numerical analysis of the problem under consideration is complicated due to the presence of measure data and the nonconvex nature of the domain.
-The low regularity of the solution leads to reduced order of convergence in the numerical approximations.
-This work aims to study the mathematical formulation and finite element approximation of the model problem.
-The existence and uniqueness results are discussed for the state, co-state, and control variables.
-The regularity results for the state, co-state and control variables are discussed based on the first-order optimality system.
-The piecewise linear and continuous finite elements are used for the approximation of the state and co-state variables, while piecewise constant functions are employed for the control variable.
-The temporal discretization is followed using the backward-Euler method.
-We have analyzed both spatially and fully discrete finite element approximations of the parabolic optimal control problem (\ref{intro:functional})-(\ref{control:constraints}) and derived convergence results for the state and control variables.
+The numerical analysis of the problem under consideration is difficult because of the presence of measure data and the nonconvex nature of the domain.
+The low regularity of the solution allows the numerical approximations to converge at lower orders.
+This study aims to look at the finite element approximation and mathematical formulation of the model problem.
+The results regarding the existence and uniqueness of the solution to the control problem are proved.
+Based on the necessary optimality condition, the regularity results for the control problem are explored.
+For the control variable, piecewise constant functions are utilized, whereas piecewise linear and continuous functions are used to approximate the state and co-state variables.
+The backward-Euler technique is used for temporal discretization.
+We studied completely discrete finite element approximations of the POCP (\ref{intro:functional})-(\ref{intro:cons}) and established both a priori and a posteriori error bounds for the state, co-state and control variables.

-For an excellent exposure on the nonlinear parabolic equations involving measure data, we refer to \cite{bocg89,bocg97}.
-Later on, the author \cite{cas97} has studied semilinear parabolic problems with measure data.
-Moreover, the asymptotic behavior of linear parabolic equation involving measure data was studied in \cite{gong12}.
-In the recent past, authors of \cite{pshakya19}, have investigated the asymptotic behavior of the error for parabolic optimal control problem with measure data in the convex domain.
+We mention \cite{bocg89,bocg97} for a great introduction to nonlinear parabolic equations with measure data.
+The author of \cite{cas97} have addressed the semilinear parabolic problems with measure data.
+Additionally, the asymptotic behavior of a parabolic equation involving measure data has been studied by Gong in \cite{gong12}.
+For recent research on POCPs with measure data, we refer to \cite{pshakya19:apos,pshakya19}.